-Battles in Shining Force 2 involve tactical missions in which 12 (or less) members of your band face off against a group of enemies.
+Battles in Shining Force II involve tactical missions in which 12 (or fewer) members of the player's party face off against a group of enemies.
 The goal is simple: either defeat all the enemies or their leader.
-However, you have to be careful, as you will lose if your leader, Bowie, is killed.
-Unlike most tactical RPG's there is no game over though.
-You will be revived in the last Church and given the opprotunity to fight the battle again with any experience or items you earned before you died.
+However, players have to be careful, as they will lose if the leader, Bowie, is killed.
+Unlike most tactical RPGs, there is no game over.
+Players will be revived in the last church they have visited and given the opportunity to fight the battle again with any experience or items that were earned before being defeated.

 Combat takes place in standard tactical RPG fashion.
-The battle takes place on a grid of squares and each character occupies a single square with the exception of some of the most powerful characters in the game.
+The battle occurs on a grid of squares and each character occupies a single square with the exception of some of the most powerful characters in the game.
 Each character will get the chance to move and perform an action on their turn.
 The amount of movement is dictated by the characters class and the terrain they are fighting on.
-After moving there is four actions:
+After moving there are four actions:

 Magic spells generally have a larger range similar to ranged attacks.
 Generally as the magic attack gets more powerful it also has a larger area of effect, as well as a higher cost.
 Spells range from elemental magic to summoning to healing magic and death magic.

 Each character can carry four items at any given time.
 Most character use a melee weapon so effectively each character has three spots for items.
-Most of the time these will be healing items such as healing seeds or antidotes, but since you lack a communal item storage anything that you wish to carry must be carried by a character in the force.
+Most of the time these will be healing items such as healing seeds or antidotes, but since the characters lack a communal item storage, anything that the player wishes to carry must be carried by a character in the force.
 In battle items are generally used on the characters holding them or someone adjacent, but items like Healing Rain will affect all friendly characters.

 The last command is to stand by which ends the character's turn.